microsoft/Genomics-Quickstart/01-Data-Migration/README.md

 If you don't have a **Service Principal**, follow [this guide](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals) to learn more and set one up in your environment.

 Once you have one handy, there are a few minor configurations that you'll need to do before you can start using it on machine that you will use for copying data.
-We'll run through the set up on an Ubuntu 20.18 VM <!--- You may want to use, or even just say to use, an LTS Ubuntu distrobution. -->.
+We'll run through the set up on an Ubuntu 20.18 VM <!--- You may want to use, or even just say to use, an LTS Ubuntu distribution. -->.
 If you are using Windows or MacOs, please refer to the [Getting started with AzCopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10?toc=/azure/storage/blobs/toc.json) documentation.

 There are two components of the service principal that you'll need, the **application(client-id)** and the corresponding **client-secret**.